 Through school and university, I graduated all the way to the obligatory Lamy Safari and dabbled with Rotring’s steel point isographs for technical drawing.
 I even enjoyed green ink - only meant to be used by editors and eccentrics.

 Discovering flex nib fountain pens

-Last year, forced to slow down by the pandemic, I rediscovered some old fountain pens.
+In 2020, forced to slow down by the pandemic, I rediscovered some old fountain pens.
 I found amazing inks online.
 And started writing again.
 To slow down.
 For enjoyment.

 Then I discovered flex nibs while geeking out over super slo-mo, tight-shot videos of people writing.

-I quickly realised that good flex pens and flex nibs were very expensive, crafted objects, often hand-made and hand tuned.
+I quickly realised that good flex pens and flex nibs were very expensive, crafted objects, often handmade and hand tuned.
 And they cost many multiples of what I was willing to spend on a pen or nib.

 Designing the perfect Fountain Pen

 I started experimenting with nibs and feeds to try and hack a solution that was affordable.
 The journey was amazing and rewarding.